18F/azure-sandbox/dsc/README-sqlserver.md

   ```

 Note the invocations of `setup.exe` generates `configurationFile.ini` which could
-be used to make further installs.
+be used to make further installs, since SQLServer setup.exe supports an option to run from an input configuration file.

+I think the approach of install SQLServer by a) building a config file from a template, and then b) calling setup.exe with that config file, is probably the easier one to generalize.